You know warts are irritating and bothering, particularly the one situates on the private parts, foot, and on the face.

 The agonizing plantar warts situated on the feet, ordinarily the base or on your toes and in this way can bring about genuine agony when strolling.
 The absence of pain does not mean the wart is totally dead.
 Distinguishing when your wart is dying or dead is an imperative step, especially in the event that you need them gone for good and not spreading at a later date.

 So what does a dying wart look like?
+When a wart turns black, what does it mean?

 Small dark spots on warts are normal.
 According to WebMD, the black dots on warts are actually little blood vessels that have grown up into the wart, not an indication of dying wart.